Wednesday, January 4

 Here’s a video that the resort has put together, shot via drones.
 When I first saw this one, I was concerned that we’d be housed in something akin to a Club Med, with limited access to seeing the “real” Cuba.
 Jenny assured me that wasn’t the case and Mikah and I have planned a few excursions into the surrounding villages and mountains.
 Again, the background music is by local musician, Luisito Rosell.

-we’ll be we’ve been in Cuba?
+Wondering where we’ll be in Cuba?

 If you look closely at the very southern-most coast, a bit to the west of Santiago de Cuba, you just may see Mikah and me relaxing on one of the beaches.
 Or is that us having supper in the home of one of the locals we’ve come to know?
 We hope to do both while there.